Valentin Vanbaleghem: Career

-Vanbaleghem is a youth product of Lille OSC, having joined their youth academy at the age of 6.
-He briefly played for Les Herbiers VF on loan before moving to LB Châteauroux in 2018.
+Vanbaleghem is a youth product of Lille, having joined their youth academy at the age of 6.
+He briefly played for Les Herbiers on loan before moving to Châteauroux in 2018.

 He signed a two-years contract with Serie C club Perugia in October 2020.
 Perugia advanced to Serie B for the 2021–22 season.
 On 24 January 2022, his contract with Perugia was terminated by mutual consent.

 On 26 January 2022, he joined Virton in Belgium.

 On 23 May 2022, Vanbaleghem agreed to return to France and signed with Sedan.